Recent from talks

 Thailand is an exception.
 It maintains its own reserve of genetically viable seeds, fights off engineered plagues and other bioterrorism, and keeps its borders firmly closed against the calorie companies and other foreign biological imports.
 The capital city of Bangkok is below sea level and is protected from flooding by levees and pumps.
 The current monarch of Thailand is a child queen who is essentially a figurehead; the three most powerful people in Thailand are the Somdet Chaopraya (regent for the child queen), General Pracha (head of the Environment Ministry), and Minister Akkarat (head of the Trade Ministry).
 Pracha and Akkarat are longtime enemies, and represent the protectionist/independent/isolationist and internationalist/accommodationalist factions in the government, respectively.

 Anderson Lake is an economic hitman for the AgriGen Corporation, working in Thailand.
-He owns a factory trying to mass-produce a revolutionary new model of kink-spring (the successor, in the absence of oil or petroleum, to the internal combustion engine) that will store gigajoules of energy.
-However, the factory is a cover for his real mission: discovering the location of the Thai seedbank, with which Thailand has so far managed to resist the calorie companies' attempts at agro-economic subjugation.
-He has heavily delegated the running of the factory to his manager, Hock Seng, a refugee from the Malaysian purge of the ethnic Chinese.
-Hock Seng was a successful businessman in his former life and longs for a return to his former status.
-To this end, he plots to steal the kink-spring designs kept in Anderson's safe.
+He owns a factory mass-producing a revolutionary new model of kink-spring that stores gigajoules of energy, serving as a cover for his real mission: discovering the location of the Thai seedbank, with which Thailand has resisted the calorie companies' agro-economic subjugation.
+He has delegated the running of the factory to his manager, Hock Seng, a Chinese refugee from Malaysia who plots to steal the kink-spring designs to restore his lost fortune.

 Hub AI